Studica-Robotics/VMXVSCodeExtension/README.md

 # VMXVSCodeExtension
-Source code for VSCodeExtension to manage access to WPILibrary-based VMX-pi capabilities
+Source code for VSCodeExtension to manage access to WPILib-based VMX-pi capabilities

 # Installation